mattiaslundberg/typer/README.md

 ## You're all set!
 Start hacking away!

+Most of your work will be done inside of `app/js`

-If you're new to using React with ES6 you can use the content inside of `src/js/` as an example of how to create ES6 components!
+If you're new to using React with ES6 you can use the content inside of `app/js/` as an example of how to create ES6 components!

 This is a baseline for new React-ES6 projects, add whatever modules you want!